 Simple English definitions for legal terms

-Read a random definition: in rebus
+Read a random definition: striking price

 The Fair Debt Collection Practices Act (FDCPA) is a law that was enacted by Congress in 1978 to protect consumers from abusive, deceptive, and unfair debt collection practices by debt collectors.
 The FDCPA provides debtors with a means for challenging payoff demands and determining the validity and accuracy of asserted debts.
 It also establishes ethical guidelines for the collection of consumer debts.